-^{} Students may now substitute a Foundation course (except for English Language/Writing courses) with a foreign language at the level of their competence.
-They may choose from Chinese, French, Japanese, Portuguese or Spanish.
+Students may now substitute one (1) Foundation course (except for English Language/Writing courses) with a foreign language at the level of their competence.
+They may choose from any modern language, Caribbean sign language or Caribbean vernacular language course.
 Exemptions may also be granted from time to time by the Board for Undergraduate Studies.